crossbario/crossbar/README.md

 Crossbar.io also includes a whole set of **full-stack services**, such as authentication and authorization, serving static Web files, HTTP long-poll fallback, HTTP push bridge, CGI scripts and hosting WSGI applications.
 This will often make Crossbar.io all the infrastructure you need besides your database.

+## Benefits

+We think that application developers and system operators should be freed from the burden and compexity of old architectures.

+Crossbar.io is made for *DevOps*: it allows *developers* to easily **compose** a system from self-contained, independent services or application components and *operators* to **distribute** application components freely across system resources like nodes without breaking application communication.

+We believe the above approach is scalable in terms of development and deployment, and in particular allows to create and operate more advanced systems with less complexity and in less time.

 ## Things you can do

 Here are a couple of demos and applications built with Crossbar.io